Study Abroad Program Overview

 See the UCEAP Program Guide for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

 During the spring semester UCEAP students participate in Chinese language study, coursework taught in Chinese, and coursework taught in English.
-During the summer students engage in their internship for eight weeks, and take an online course documenting the projects done and learning outcomes.
+During the summer students engage in a full-time internship for eight weeks with an online course documenting the project done and associated learning outcomes.
 Maximizing Chinese language skills in advance of the summer will increase what you contribute and what you gain in the internship.

 Chinese Language Study

-For many students, a major focus of the program is study of Chinese language taught in simplified characters and Chinese area studies.
+For many students, a major focus of the spring program is study of Chinese language taught in simplified characters.
 A placement exam is held at the start of the semester to determine the students' Chinese placement.
 There are comprehensive and specialized courses that include newspaper reading, grammar, writing, cinema, and more.

 Students with language skills above the level offered by CLC take courses through PKU's Chinese Department.
 These courses are taught in Chinese at a level more easily understood than that of regular university courses.